companieshouse/node-session-handler/README.md

 	>Please be sure that this value is unique enough so as not to overwrite another app's data in Redis.

 - Also make sure that the value set in the global config parameter `CACHE_SERVER` is sufficient for your needs.
 You might want to overwrite it in your app config to use a self-configured Redis host.
 At any rate, ensure that this is the same host that accounts data is written to.
-- For your Vagrant set-up, the default Redis settings in `CACHE_SERVER`should suffice.
+- For a standard CH Vagrant install, the default Redis settings in `CACHE_SERVER`should suffice.

 ## Usage